prometheus/prometheus/Documentation/format/index.md

 When the index is written, an arbitrary number of padding bytes may be added between the lined out main sections above.
 When sequentially scanning through the file, any zero bytes after a section's specified length must be skipped.

 Most of the sections described below start with a `len` field.
-It always specifies the number of bytes after them up until the trailing CRC32 checksum.
+It always specifies the number of bytes just before the trailing CRC32 checksum.
 The checksum is always calculated over those `len` bytes.

 ### Symbol Table

 The symbol table holds a sorted list of deduplicated strings that occurred in label pairs of the stored series.
 They can be referenced from subsequent sections and significantly reduce the total index size.

 The section contains a sequence of the string entries, each prefixed with the string's length in raw bytes.
+All strings are utf-8 encoded.
 Strings are referenced by pointing to the beginning of their length field.
 The strings are sorted in lexicographically ascending order.

 ```